AllStarLink/ASL3-Manual/docs/adv-topics/condiscpgm.md

 ```

 ## `discpgm`
-`discpgm` executes a program you specify on disconnect.
-It passes two command line arguments to your program:
+`discpgm` executes a program or script you specify on disconnect.
+It passes two command line arguments to your program/script:

 * node number in this stanza (us) as `$1`